Self-Manage vs Property Manager in Oklahoma City (Full Comparison 2026)

 Maintenance: Retail vs Vendor Pricing

-When you self-manage, you are stepping into the open retail market every time something breaks.
+When you self-manage, you are stepping into the retail market every time something breaks.
 When the HVAC goes out in July, you are frantically dialing standard HVAC companies who will gladly charge you full retail "emergency trip fees."

 In many cases, the money saved on a single major turnaround or emergency plumbing fix completely offsets the management team's fee for the entire year.